tidymodels/.github/README.md

-# .github
+# GitHub contributing guidelines for tidymodels packages

-GitHub contributing guidelines for tidymodels packages
+This repository holds files for tidymodels GitHub contributing guidelines. 💕